 Connect people, discover common purpose, and face shared challenges and opportunities together.
 Straightforward ideas such as these can sometimes give rise to remarkable things.

 In 2016, these ideas inspired six landscape-scale collaboratives from sunny Irvine to the misty North Coast’s redwoods to form the California Landscape Stewardship Network.
-Since then, the Network has grown to represent a diverse range of partnerships from across the state that have come together to overcome the challenges we face when working across boundaries and to inspire others to join us.
+Since then, the Network has grown to represent a diverse range of partnerships from across the state that have come together to overcome the challenges we face when working across boundaries, and to inspire others to join us.

 What We Do

-Our largest and most pressing challenges—climate change, the need for clean air and water, rapidly changing population dynamics, and the ongoing impacts of an historic pandemic—are happening at a pace and scale that demand that we work together to solve them.
+Our largest and most pressing challenges—climate change, the need for clean air and water, rapidly changing population dynamics, social justice, and the ongoing impacts of an historic pandemic—are happening at a pace and scale that demand that we work together to solve them.

 With this common understanding as our foundation, we bring together those doing landscape stewardship to help create a California where everyone can see their role in caring for and sustaining the places that are vital to our collective well-being.